Helping Your Customers Work Remotely During The Coronavirus Pandemic

 In addition, you can also add cellular or land lines as remote destinations in sales and support queues.
 Doing so is simple and only requires typing in the cellular or land line number in the agent field when adding agents to a queue.
 The system will recognize that its an external destination and treat it accordingly.

-Once you’ve helped your customers start working from home its important that they understand the limitations of e911 and make any changes needed.
+Once you’ve helped your customers start working remotely, it’s important that they understand the limitations of e911 and make any changes needed.
 The RingLogix VoIP Reseller Platform has a lot of flexibility when it comes to e911 management.
 Each phone number used as a caller ID can have its own e911 address registration.
-However, with most customers only using a “main” number – and normally operating form a single location – this may create a short term problem.
-If each User has a dedicated DID then ensure it has an active e911 registration and that its assigned as their 911 specific caller ID.
-If you anticipate any issues or delays in making the necessary changes then its important that you notify those affected users and ensure they have other means of dialing 911.
+However, most customers only use a “main” number – and normally operate from a single location.
+This may create a short-term problem.
+If each User has a dedicated DID then ensure it has an active e911 registration.
+Also, assign it as their 911 specific caller ID.
+If you anticipate any issues or delays in making the necessary changes then notify the affected users.
+Also, make sure they have other means of dialing 911.

-5. Using Reports to Make Sure It’s Business As Usual
+Using Reports to Make Sure It’s Business As Usual While Working Remotely

-Keeping eye on call activity and comparing it to the past is a great way to confirm if your phone operations are looking normal.
+Keeping an eye on call activity and comparing it to the past is a great way to confirm if your phone operations look normal.
 In addition to standard call history reports, customers can schedule exports to be delivered to their email.
-Further, enabling the Call Center Supervisor privilege to certain administrators will activate a suite of advanced reporting tools any small business can benefit from.
-You can look at our KB articles to review some of the call center features and the new call monitoring wallboard available to you and your customers.
+Further, enabling the Call Center Supervisor privilege to certain administrators will activate a suite of advanced reporting tools.
+Any small business can benefit from it.
+You can look at our KB articles to review some of the call center features.
+We also make the new call monitoring wallboard available to you and your customers.

-If you’re not a current customer, but have questions or want to be better prepared for when your customers reach out on how to prepare for remote operations, please schedule a demo or fill out the form below.
-We’re happy to help in anyway we can.
+If you are not a current customer, we can help.
+If you have questions or want to be better prepared for when your customers, contact us.
+We can help you know how to prepare your customers to work remotely.
+Please schedule a demo or fill out the form below.
+We’re happy to help in any way we can.